Elliptic fibrations on covers of the elliptic modular surface of level 5: The K3 surface and its elliptic fibrations

 This class is the strict transform on $\widetilde{R}$ of quintics in $\mathbb{P}^2$ with the following properties: they have a tacnode in $Q_1$ with principal tangent $\ell_2$; they have a tacnode in $Q_3$ with principal tangent $\ell_3$; they have a node in $Q_5$; the tangent in $Q_2$ is $m_2$; the tangent in $Q_4$ is $m_2$; they pass through $T_2$.

 This gives the following families of quintics

-We observe that this equation is obtained by requiring all the conditions on $Q_1$, $Q_5$, $Q_2$, $Q_4$, and $T_2$ above to be satisfied, but only requiring that $Q_3$ is a cusp (note that $Q_3$ is automatically a tacnode).
-So \eqref{eq: type 2, ok} is the equation of the splitting genus 1 pencil that we are looking for.
+This is the equation of the splitting genus 1 pencil that we are looking for.
 It indeed corresponds to a pencil of curves of genus 1 parametrized by $(b:e)$.

-We now have to intersect the branch sextic given in equation \eqref{eq: Weierstrass S, induced by R} with \eqref{eq: type 2, ok}.
+We now have to intersect the branch sextic given in equation \eqref{eq: S 2:1 cover of P2} with \eqref{eq: type 2, ok}.
 The resultant of the polynomials \eqref{eq: S 2:1 cover of P2} and \eqref{eq: type 2, ok} with respect to the variable $x_0$ is

-We observe that all the solutions in $(x_1,x_2)$ have even multiplicities, as is necessarily if the double cover splits in two curves, isomorphic to the base curve, see \cite[Section 3]{GS}.
-More precisely, the curve splits after the base change of order two branched in $(b:e)=(0:1)$ and $(b:e)=(1:-2)$, see Lemma \ref{lem: branch} below.
+We observe that all the solutions in $(x_1,x_2)$ have even multiplicities, as is necessarily if the double cover splits into two curves, isomorphic to the base curve, see \cite[Section 3]{GS}.
+More precisely, the curve splits after the base change of order two branched in $(b:e)=(0:1)$ and $(b:e)=(1:-2)$, cf. Lemma \ref{lem: branch} below.
 In order to write down explicitly the Weierstrass form of the elliptic fibration on $X_{5,5}$ one first finds the rational elliptic fibration given by the splitting pencil of genus 1 curves \eqref{eq: type 2, ok}, and then one performs the base change of order two.
-This can be computed by Maple and it is where
+This can be computed by any computer algebra system and it is where

 and

 The discriminant of this rational elliptic fibration is